WTF is Quibi? A bold bet on short-form streaming

 By comparison, Netflix -- the world's dominant subscription video service, which never has any ads -- offers its cheapest subscription at $9 a month in the US, one dollar more.
 Disney Plus costs $7 a month in the US without any advertising, a buck cheaper.
 And YouTube, of course, is free with ads.

-But Quibi is offering 90-day free trials for people who sign up before April 20 -- that can save you as much as $24.
+But Quibi is offering 90-day free trials for people who sign up anytime in April -- that can save you as much as $24.
 Before launch, you can sign up to get details of the free trial by submitting your email address at Quibi's web site -- you'll also receive email updates from Quibi if you do.
-After the service launches April 6, you can unlock the free trial by downloading the app and signing up for the service before the April 20 deadline.
+After the service launches April 6, you can unlock the free trial by downloading the app and signing up for the service before the May 1 deadline.

 What devices can stream Quibi?

 You can watch Quibi only on mobile devices like phones or tablets.
 No TVs.
+No web viewing.
 Basically, Quibi is designed only for devices with screens that can easily rotate.

-Quibi has apps for both Apple and Google's Android system.
+Quibi has apps for both Apple's iOS and Google's Android system.
 An app for iPhone, iPad and iPod Touch is already available for preorder in Apple's App Store, and you can preregister for the Android app in the Google Play Store.

 What product features does the service include?